-The table below shows an analysis of the Council's transferred debt as at the 31 March 2012.
+The table below shows an analysis of the Authority's transferred debt as at 31 March 2013.
 This represents the amount of debt attributable to North Tyneside Council by Newcastle City Council following boundary changes as a result of Local Government Reorganisation (in 1974).